o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/verifying-bundles/bundle-mode.md

 1. Verify that the output displays as expected.

 1. Enter the `assetbundlerbatch assetlists` command again to bundle the assets, but this time without the `--print` argument.
-The example command is single\-line, but has been formatted for readability.
+The example command is single-line, but has been formatted for readability.

    ```
    assetbundlerbatch assetlists